antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

     return `operator::f64_add(x, y)`
 ```

-This is a big deperature from Python semantics, because we operate on the **static
+This is a big departure from Python semantics, because we operate on the **static
 type** of the operands, as opposed to the actual types at runtime.
 I believe this covers
 the majority of use cases.
 For those cases in which you really need full dynamic
 dispatch, you can opt-in by using the type `dynamic`.